Post Campaign Fulfillment Strategy shaped by real data, not promises

 Content is part of Fulfillment: film that reduces friction

-On a kitchen device Campaign, we A/B vetted text-only instructions against a captioned video.
+On a kitchen device Campaign, we A/B tested text-only instructions against a captioned video.
 The video group had 53% fewer support requests in the first two weeks of deliveries and 37% fewer return labels generated.
-With a tiny production spend, the content paid for itself in fewer tickets, less restocking, and happier critiques.
+With a tiny production spend, the content paid for itself in fewer tickets, less restocking, and happier reviews.
 Start Motion Media turns “how it works” into a micro-experience that shrinks confusion at the moment it matters—right when the box opens.

 Budget clarity: the true price of a box that arrives